Deytron/blog/_pages/Other/General/familysharebypass.md

 > If you're on Steam Deck, first head to desktop mode

-1. Close Steam before doing anything
-2. Open your favorite terminal or Konsole.
+1. Open your favorite terminal or Konsole.
-3. Copy and paste the following commands:
+2. Copy and paste the following commands:

 ```bash
 sudo cp "/home/$USER/.steam/bin32/steamclient.so" "/home/$USER/.steam/bin32/steamclient\_backup.so" \